-Many travelers are surprised when they have to pay upfront for their prescription medications at the pharmacy.
-Unlike domestic insurance plans, it is required to pay for your medication first and then file a claim for reimbursement.
+Many travelers to the U.S. are surprised when they have to pay upfront for their prescription medications at the pharmacy.
+Unlike domestic insurance plans, when you’re relying on travel insurance, it’s required to pay for your medication first and then file a claim for reimbursement.

-The simple reason is: Not all pharmacies recognize all types of insurance, especially travel insurance.
-Specifically, pharmacies do not maintain or connect with databases of customers who have travel health insurance.
+The reason for this is that not all pharmacies recognize all types of insurance, especially travel insurance.
+Specifically, pharmacies do not maintain or connect with databases of customers who have travel medical insurance.
 Why?
-Travel medical insurance policies are short-term, temporary health insurance policies issued for foreign travelers.
+Travel insurance policies are short-term, temporary health insurance policies issued for foreign travelers.

 Yes you can.
-For travel insurance for USA plans, preferred provider network for pharmacy is not available.
+Travel insurance for the U.S. doesn’t offer preferred provider networks for pharmacies.
 You can go to any pharmacist of your choice.
 The prescription you take to a U.S. pharmacy must have been written on the prescription pad from a licensed doctor.

-After presenting your prescription to the pharmacist, they will fill the order for medication and request full payment.
-In some cases, you can opt for a less expensive – called generic – prescription medicine if the branded medicine is too expensive.
+Buying prescription drugs in the U.S. doesn’t have to be complicated.
+After presenting your prescription to the pharmacist, they’ll fill the order for the medication and request full payment.
+In some cases, you can opt for a less expensive prescription medicine (generic) if the branded medicine is too expensive.
 Your doctor should note on the prescription whether generics are acceptable.